Evaluating the Symbol Binding Ability of Large Language Models for Multiple-Choice Questions in Vietnamese General Education: Experiments

 For more detail, BLOOMZ-7.1B-MT, LLaMA-2-7B, LLaMA-2-70B, GPT-3, GPT-3.5, and GPT-4 are implemented for evaluating the symbol binding ability for multiple-choice questions in Vietnamese General Education.
 For LLaMA-2-7B and LLaMA-2-70B, we use the Replicate API\footnote{\url{https://replicate.com/}}.
 For GPT-3, GPT-3.5, and GPT-4, we use the OpenAI API\footnote{\url{https://openai.com/blog/openai-api}}.
 We deployed GPT-3.5 and GPT-4 in the May 12, 2023 version\footnote{These versions were released before the General Examination conducted; therefore, there is no leakage information in 2023.}.
+Finally, we perform inference on the BLOOMZ-7.1B-MT model with full precision using an NVIDIA A100 GPU provided by Google Colab.

 In ViMMRC, our dataset, and multiple-choice prompts in general, we present a question and its answer choices as a single prompt to an LLM.
 The prompt is designed so that the model predicts only one token.
 The model's selected answer corresponds to the token with the highest probability.
 We treat the highest probability option as the prediction for each sample.